Thermodynamic Computing via Autonomous Quantum Thermal Machines: Results

-Importantly, we see that the virtual temperature is given by a linear combination of the input temperatures $\beta_i$, with relative weights given by the energy gaps $\epsilon_i$. {This relation will be crucial in the next subsection where we establish a connection with perceptrons.}
+The virtual temperature is a linear combination of input temperatures $\beta_i$, with relative weights specified by energy gaps $\epsilon_i$ and $h_i$. {This relation will be crucial in the next subsection where we establish a connection with perceptrons.}